GlitchedLoaiza/Beacon_FindInFiles/README.md

 dotnet run --project tests/Beacon.SafetyChecks/Beacon.SafetyChecks.vbproj -c Release -- "$PWD/Beacon_FindInFiles/7za.exe"
 ```

 The regression runner is a console application, not a Test Explorer assembly.
-It tests headless services, actual WPF controls, real WebView2 rendering, archive fixtures, lifecycle/cleanup, redaction, help, and onboarding without using customer logs.
-Full run instructions and limitations are in [tests/Beacon.SafetyChecks/README.md](tests/Beacon.SafetyChecks/README.md).
+It exercises services, WPF controls, WebView2, archive safety, and workflows using test fixtures.
+See the [test guide](tests/Beacon.SafetyChecks/README.md) for full instructions and limitations.

 Create a self-contained release package and fresh checksums with PowerShell 7: